 The goblet squat is a compound leg exercise with a range of versatile uses.
 It allows you to improve your fitness level using a functional movement pattern.
 Let’s take a look at the other benefits below:

 Relieves Spinal Load

-Because you are holding the weight in front of your body rather than on your back, you are relieving the pressure on your spine.
+Because you are holding the weight in front of your body rather than on your back, you are relieving the pressure on your spine from heavy loads.
 That means that the compression of vertebrae in the spine will not happen when you choose to do this version of the squat.
 In addition, the back rounding that many people, even experienced lifters, employ when performing the back squat doesn’t happen with this exercise.
 That takes more pressure off the spine.

 Works the Core